michal12/appiumMobileAppTest/README.md

 - **Steps**:
   1. Open the application.
   2. Navigate to the screen for adding a new contact.
-  3. Enter the contact's name, phone number, and other required details.
+  3. Enter the contact's name, phone number.
   4. Save the contact.
   5. Verify that the new contact appears in the contact list.